 Throughout the episode, as Salvor tries to get Phara — who we first see in a brief flashback as a child, radicalized when her planet is attacked for no good reason — to lay down her arms and change her plans, it's clear that a path of peace is impossible.
 The ship has been located by roving members of the planet of Thespis, but more importantly, Phara is steadfast and stubborn in her refusal to change her mind.
-The resolution of the storyline, for now, involves Salvor's fellow Terminus compatriot Lewis (Elliott Cowan) being shot for trying to help Salvor change the ship's course.
+The resolution of this storyline, for now, involves Salvor's fellow Terminus compatriot Lewis (Elliott Cowan) being shot for trying to help Salvor change the ship's course.
 And then the ship itself reaches its final countdown and makes the jump through space.

+We will presumably find out the answer to this question soon, but here's the core issue with Foundation so far: all of these storylines seemingly have nothing to do with each other.
 It's not that the performances here are bad, and the show's production values remain remarkable.
 But it's hard to see where Foundation is going.
 And just like Gaal Dornick herself when faced with the ghostly and Cheshire Cat-like Hari Seldon, I'm getting tired of not knowing the endgame.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.